waymondo/activerecord-exclusive-arc/README.md

 ### Doesn’t Rails already provide this?

-It does, but there are decent arguments against the typical Rails way of doing polymorphism.
-Consider the fact that the ruby class name is stored in the database as a string.
+It does, but there are decent arguments against the default Rails way of doing polymorphism.
+Consider the fact that the Ruby class name is stored in the database as a string.
 If you want to change the name of the Ruby class used for such reasons, you must also update the database strings that represent it.
 The bleeding of application-layer definitions into the database may become a liability.

 Another common argument concerns referential integrity. *Foreign Key Constraints* are a common mechanism to ensure primary keys of tables can be reliably used as foreign keys on others.
-This becomes harder to enforce when a column that represents a Rails class is one of the components required for unique identification.
+This becomes harder to enforce when a column that represents a Ruby class is one of the components required for unique identification.

 There are also quality of life considerations, such as not being able to eager-load the `belongs_to ...
 polymorphic: true` relationship and the fact that polymorphic indexes require multiple columns.